OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 Obtained as a result of favorable outcomes in Event Nodes or specific choices made by the player.
 Can be won through "Gamble" actions at Rest Site Nodes.
 Expenditure:
-Used to purchase GachaBallInstances or services (e.g., Reroll Shop Inventory, Remove GachaBallInstance from Master Run Gacha Pool, Transform GachaBallInstance) at Shop Nodes.
+Used to purchase GachaBallInstances or services (e.g., Reroll Shop Inventory, Remove GachaBallInstance from RunInventory, Transform GachaBallInstance) at Shop Nodes.
 May be required as a cost for certain choices in Event Nodes.
 Used for "Gamble" actions at Rest Site Nodes.
 Persistence: Gold is accumulated and persists throughout the entirety of a single run.
 It is saved and loaded with the run data.
 All Gold is lost if the run ends in failure and does not carry over to new runs by default (unless specific meta-progression unlocks provide a small starting bonus).